JustinJohnsonK/vlookup/README.md

 # vlookup
 vlookup using python3

-Here we copy values from other files to the main file matching keys, based on priority, for all entries where phone number matches.
+Here we copy values from other files to the main file by matching keys, based on the priority.

+For all the entries in the files where phone number matches.

 # Requirements